 Please be sure to mark when you need coins!

-Return to the Main office to see Ms. Poller on the date you have requested the cash box.
-She will hand it to you.
+Return to the Main office on the date you have requested the cash box.

-At that time you should count the money in the cash box to make sure your figures match hers.
+At that time you should count the money in the cash box to make sure your figures match.
 If you leave the office without counting, any difference in the amount will be charged to the club.

-After the club event takes place you need to return the cash box the next day to Ms. Poller.
+After the club event takes place you need to return the cash box the next day.

-If your club requires a bill be paid or someone be reimbursed for an item bought for the club, you need to get the form from the basket on Ms. Poller’s desk called “Extraclassroom Activity Funds”.
+If your club requires a bill be paid or someone be reimbursed for an item bought for the club, you need to get the form from the basket on the desk called “Extraclassroom Activity Funds”.

 The form needs to be filled out and then it must be signed by the Faculty Advisor of the club.
 Attached to the form must be the original receipt that details the item and the cost.

-Checks then need to be approved and signed by Mr. Parker.
+Checks then need to be approved and signed by Mr. Peri.
 Processing can take 2-3 days depending on his schedule.
-Unless you specifiy otherwise, checks will be mailed out to the person seeking reimbursement.
+Unless you specify otherwise, checks will be mailed out to the person seeking reimbursement.

-If you want a report of your club’s activity please stop by and see Ms. Poller.
+If you want a report of your club’s activity please stop by and see the bookkeeper.
 It usually can be provided the same day.

-Any questions, please feel free to see Ms. Poller in the main office.
+Any questions, please feel free to ask in the main office.

 Details of Planning an Off-Site Event

 Faculty Advisors sign everything that pertains to events.
-Next, the signed forms are delivered to Anthony Parker (he has a box just inside his office).
-Once he signs the contract (only Mr. Parker can sign contracts), Diane Kaskon will send it to the appropriate Case House contact.
+Next, the signed forms are delivered to Paul Peri (he has a box just inside his office).
+Once he signs the contract (only Mr. Peri can sign contracts), Katie Skelley will send it to the appropriate Case House contact.
 To close the loop, Case House will copy all approved/signed contracts back to Faculty Advisors.

 The transportation office (781-529-8055) requests that faculty advisors make all arrangements for bus transportation.
-Ask for Angel, she is the contact for Transportation.
-Any verbal request must be followed by a written request; forms are available in the Main Office
+Any verbal request must be followed by a written request; forms are available in the Main Office.

 Using the Town Green

-Use of the town green requires contacting Liz Zeytoonjian, Town Manager and providing her information about your event so she may contact/alert the appropriate parties:
+Use of the Town Green requires contacting the Town Manager and providing information about your event so he/she may contact/alert the appropriate parties:

 The Following people will learn of your plans: